 They say a weekend away can do wonders for your relationship…but who says you have to spend the entire weekend together?
 I can understand the reasoning behind the new trend called solomoon or unimoon.
 A March 2019 NY Times article tells the story of recently married couples who choose to take separate trips over a honeymoon.
 However, this goes a bit too far for me.
 My husband and I recently took a weekend jaunt up the coast to San Luis Obispo County.
 He is a professional photographer and was excited to chase the super blooms in Carrizo Plain National Monument and willing to wake up before dawn to catch the sunrise…I was not.
 So on this getaway trip we decided to stay in Paso Robles where I could sleep in, then do some shopping and wine tasting while he photographed the wild flowers.
 View his amazing photos and read his article “California Wild Flowers: Chasing the Super Blooms.”

 La Bellasera Hotel & Suites proved to be the perfect choice.
 It is situated in the midst of many wineries and a short drive from town.
 The room offered a balcony, a private sitting area with a couch, TV and chairs, sink, fully stocked bar with a coffeemaker, as well as a completely separate sleeping area (with a large bathroom dividing the two).
 The sleeping area featured another TV, a refrigerator, and many additional amenities.
 A complimentary bottle of wine awaited us, which we thoroughly enjoyed.
+Read more about the La Bellasera Hotel & Suites HERE on the Destinations Section, under the U.S. drop-down on the Lodging Page.

 We did have a chance to do some wine tasting prior to dinner at the Midnight Cellars Winery and Tooth and Nail Winery…both conveniently located on the same street Anderson.
 Then it was back to Bellasera’s in-house restaurant, Enoteca for dinner.
 It was fantastic.
 I was truly impressed – starting from our cocktails all the way through to the dessert.
 This was a great chance for my husband and I to reconnect.
 The ambiance was romantic and the cuisine was truly exquisite.
 Read my full review HERE.